top of page

 Tourists don’t know where they’ve been; travellers don’t know where they’re going. -Paul Edward Theroux

 There has been such an assortment of places I’ve catalogued for 'sleeping under the stars'; A river with rapids you could swim in or another with super fine white-sand shores.
 Romantic beaches with a collapsed cabin on its shore where you could spend a night entwined.
 Secluded beaches to be alone with your thoughts and stone beaches to get primitive with friends and no one will ever hear you.
 Butterflies teaming, enormous snakes.
 Little hide holes just outside of towns (okay sometimes in town too) where my car and tent are invisible.
-Crown Land camping and free campsites, Beautiful tourist places teeming with people like Bridal Veil Falls on Manitoulin.
+Crown Land camping and free camping sites, Beautiful tourist places teeming with people like Bridal Veil Falls on Manitoulin.
 You have to go there.
 Have to.

 A pail and bag filled with garbage collected from a beach, illustrating a beach cleanup effort